Home Learn What is Primary Market? Definition, Functions, and Role

 Preferential Issue

-QIP is a private placement where listed companies issue securities to Qualified Institutional Buyers (QIBs).
-QIBs, possessing financial expertise, include entities like Foreign Institutional Investors, Mutual Funds, and Insurers.
-QIP processes are simpler and less time-consuming than preferential allotments.
+QIP is a method where listed companies issue securities to Qualified Institutional Buyers (QIBs).
+These buyers, such as Foreign Institutional Investors, Mutual Funds, and Insurance Companies, are financial experts.
+QIP is quicker and less complex than preferential issues, which allows companies to raise capital efficiently.

 Rights and Bonus Issues

-A. Preparation of Prospectus: A prospectus is a legal document that provides details about the securities being issued.
-Such as, the terms and conditions, risks, and financial information of the issuer.
-It is prepared by the company and filed with the securities regulator.
+A. Preparation of Prospectus: A prospectus is a legal document that contains all the details of the securities, such as terms and conditions, risks and the issuer’s financials.

-B. Appointment of lead managers and underwriters: The company appoints lead managers and underwriters to manage the issue.
-They help price the securities, market the issue to investors, and ensure regulatory compliance.
+B. Appointment of Lead Managers and Underwriters: The company appoints lead managers and underwriters to help determine the price of the securities and ensure compliance with regulations.

-C. Pricing of securities: The lead managers and underwriters determine the price of the securities based on market demand and the issuer’s financial health.
-The price is set in consultation with the company and the regulatory authorities.
+C. Pricing of securities: Lead managers and underwriters fix the price of the securities based on market demand and the issuer’s financials.
+Price is determined in consultation with the company and regulatory authorities.

-D. Allotment of securities: Once the price is set, investors can subscribe to the securities.
-The securities are allotted to investors based on their subscriptions and the availability of securities.
+D. Allotment of Securities: After the price is fixed, investors can apply for the securities.
+Securities are then allotted to investors based on their applications and availability.

-E. Listing on the stock exchange: After the allotment of securities, the securities are listed on the stock exchange for trading.
-This enables investors to buy and sell securities in the secondary market.
+E. Listing on the Stock Exchange: Once allotted, the securities are listed on the stock exchange.
+Investors can then buy and sell them in the secondary market.

-How Do Companies Raise Funds from Primary Market?
+How Do Companies Raise Funds in the Primary Market?

 Companies raise funds from the primary market in various ways:

-- Public Issue: Companies frequently raise funds by issuing securities to the public through an IPO, listing them on a stock exchange for trading.
+• Public Issue: Companies issue securities to the public through an IPO and list them on a stock exchange for trading.

-- Rights Issue: Companies seeking more capital from existing shareholders can offer discounted shares through a Rights Issue.
+• Rights Issue: Companies looking for more capital from existing shareholders can offer shares at a discount through a Rights Issue.

-- Preferential Allotment: A listed company can issue shares to specific individuals at a price unrelated to the market rate, termed preferential allotment.
-The company decides the basis of allotment without relying on mechanisms like pro-rata.
+• Preferential Allotment: A listed company can issue shares to specific individuals at a price not related to the market price, called preferential allotment.

 Role of SEBI in the Primary Market